helmbold/korrekt/README.md

 Design Goals
 ------------

-* Provide a comprehensive set of chainable assertions
+* Provide a comprehensive set of chainable assertions, being a replacement for AssertJ in most cases
 * Provide meaningful error messages
 * Simplicity: no additional complexity for beeing DSLy
 * Less Code: make code reusable by defining matchers on the most generic types